 Warm, floral fragrance with the sweetness of osmanthus flower and accents of woody herbs and a light caramel undertone.
 Hints of grapes and berries.
 Smooth, bright body of silky tactility.
 Subtle yet persistent herbal wood accents on a mild oat grain sweetness tingled with the slight acidity of strawberry.
 Cleansing and refreshing sensation.
 Immediate aftertaste with a slight tint of grape peel astringency which disappears to a later, longer lasting maltiness and the lingering aroma.

 Tea Hong’s Iron Buddha Supreme is great when blanched and steeped for ample duration in a general teapot.
 It is greater when made in smaller vessels for good strength.
-Ideal for gongfu infusion technique.
-No need for Yixing teapot because we have controlled it with the just right fire and rested it well enough before release.
+Ideal if you have mastered gongfu infusion technique.
+Even better with a properly seasoned Yixing teapot.